W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals

-The \emph{simple roots} $(e_i)_{1\leq i\leq r}$ are elements of $\a$ forming a basis of this Euclidean space.
-In terms of the Cartan matrix $A$ of $\mathfrak{g}$, this basis has the property that
+The \emph{simple roots} are linear forms over $\h$.
+They can be identified (by means of the Killing form) with a basis $(e_i)_{1\leq i\leq r}$ of $\a$ such that, in terms of the Cartan matrix $A$ of $\mathfrak{g}$,

-This matrix is explicit when $\mathfrak{g}$ is any of the aforementioned Lie algebras: for instance the $A_n$ Cartan matrix is tridiagonal with $2$ on the diagonal and $-1$ on the entries $(i,j)$ with $|i-j|=1$.
 The \textit{coroot} $e_i^{\vee}\coloneqq 2\frac{e_i}{\ps{e_i,e_i}}$ associated to $e_i$ naturally arises from the form of the Cartan matrix.
 As usually assumed in the physics literature, we choose to normalize the scalar product $\ps{\cdot,\cdot}$ so that the longest roots have squared norm $2$: for such long roots we have $e^\vee=e$.
 The renormalization constant compared to the Killing form is given by $2h^\vee$, where $h^\vee$ is the so-called \textit{dual Coxeter number}, an explicit positive integer that depends on the underlying Lie algebra.